ckan/ckan-docker/README.md

 You can use the paster template in much the same way as a source install, only executing the command inside the CKAN container and setting the mounted `src/` folder as output:

-    docker-compose -f docker-compose.dev.yml exec ckan-dev /bin/bash -c "paster --plugin=ckan create -t ckanext ckanext-myext -o /srv/app/src_extensions"

-From CKAN 2.9 onwards, the `paster` command used for common CKAN administration tasks has been replaced with the `ckan` command.
-You can create an extension as the previous version by executing the command inside the CKAN container and setting the mounted `src/` folder as output:

     docker-compose -f docker-compose.dev.yml exec ckan-dev /bin/bash -c "ckan generate extension --output-dir /srv/app/src_extensions"

 The new extension will be created in the `src/` folder.
 You might need to change the owner of its folder to have the appropiate permissions.

-### Running the debugger (pdb / ipdb)

-To run a container and be able to add a breakpoint with `pdb` or `ipdb`, run the `ckan-dev` container with the `--service-ports` option:

-    docker-compose -f docker-compose.dev.yml run --service-ports ckan-dev

-This will start a new container, displaying the standard output in your terminal.
-If you add a breakpoint in a source file in the `src` folder (`import pdb; pdb.set_trace()`) you will be able to inspect it in this terminal next time the code is executed.

 ## CKAN images